How to Convert Your Wix Site to WordPress: A Start-to-Finish Guide

 Step 1: Purchase web hosting.

 Once you’ve selected a web hosting provider and type of hosting, you’ll have to choose a plan that has the bandwidth, storage, and security required for your site.
-Most providers offer three plans with more features available at a higher price tag at each tier.
+Most providers offer multiple plans with more features available at a higher price tag.
 You can take a look at SiteGround’s hosting packages below.

 Image Source